 Applying for school transport

-You need to apply formally for school transport to the local authority.
-Some local authorities require parents to reapply either annually or at major transition points such as moving to secondary school.
+You need to apply formally for school transport to Surrey.
+It maybe that they require you to reapply either annually or at major transition points such as moving to secondary school but you will be told.
 Information on how to apply is on the LA’s website and Local Offer site.

 Our understanding is that you have to apply at key stage transfer times as well as every year for post 16’s.

 You should include as much information as you can with your application.
 It’s important to show that your child meets the eligibility criteria.
 If you are applying under the SEND criterion, explain in detail:

 - Why your child is not able to walk to school, both physical reasons and any need for close supervision